Reliant Funding Business Financing Review

 Merchant cash advance

 A merchant cash advance (MCA) is a type of small business financing that allows you to borrow against your future credit and debit card sales.
-While getting an MCA with Reliant Funding could help your small business access up to $2,000,000 in capital as quickly within 24 hours, the daily or weekly payments could be tough to manage.
+While getting an MCA with Reliant Funding could help your small business access up to $2,000,000 in capital as soon as the same day you’re approved, the daily or weekly payments could be tough to manage.

 Let’s say you qualify for the lowest factor rate of 1.20 and borrow $10,000.
 Your repayment would look like this: